brett8883/Super-Firmware_Cache/MavicPro/MavicProVariants/2.0/MavicPro_SP_2.0/readme.md

 ===

-Notes From the Author:
+## Notes From the Author:

-• Standard Super Patcher Custom Flight Controller
+• Standard Super Patcher 2.0 Custom Flight Controller

+## Firmware Compatibility:

+To use this Custom firmware, your DJI MavicPro MUST BE ON:
+**STOCK** FW v01.04.0300

 ===

-***Firmware Compatibility:***

-To use this Custom firmware, your DJI MavicPro MUST BE ON STOCK FW v01.04.0300

-===

-Know what you are doing before you use this.
+***Know what you are doing before you use this.***
 ********************************************************************************************

-Full Change Log for Super-Patcher Standard MavicPro DJI Super-Patcher Custom Flight Controller

-*this list includes ALL paramters that were changed even hardcoded values (galileo not config with parameters)
+# Change Log

 2.0 UPDATES